Nexmo/station/_documentation/dispatch/code-snippets/send-a-facebook-message-with-failover.md

 ## Try it out

-When you run the code it will attempt to send a message via FaceBook Messenger.
+When you run the code it will attempt to send a message via Facebook Messenger.
 This will fail and then a message will be sent via SMS to the destination number.